ABOUT THIS WEBINAR

 DONALD SOSIN

-Mr. Sosin performs annually at two of Europe’s major film festivals, Le Giornate del Cinema Muto and Il Cinema Ritrovato, and many other venues across the US, Europe, and Asia.
-Sosin has been commissioned to create new scores for landmark films, including Manhatta, the first American avant-garde film, Richard III, the earliest surviving American feature film, and Sherlock Holmes (1916), the first full-length film about the famed detective.
+Donald Sosin, a graduate of the University of Michigan and Columbia University, studied composition with William Albright and Jack Beeson and has been a film accompanist at the Museum of Modern Art and Film at Lincoln Center since 1973.
+He performs annually at two of Europe’s major film festivals—Le Giornate del Cinema Muto and Il Cinema Ritrovato—and at many other venues across the US, Europe, and Asia.
+Mr. Sosin has been commissioned to create new scores for landmark films, including Manhatta, the first US avant-garde film; Richard III, the earliest surviving US feature film; and Sherlock Holmes (1916), the first full-length film about the famed detective.

 Connect by phone: Dial (929) 205-6099 or (253) 215-8782, then enter Meeting ID 177 174 913#